Only Up!: Critical reception

-Many reviewers felt that Only Up!s gameplay was stressful—which is what made the game go viral—and that it was similar to the platform game Getting Over It with Bennett Foddy.
-Ayuo Kawase of Automaton Media praised the "high feeling of tension" players felt while in the game.
+Many reviewers felt that Only Up!s gameplay was stressful—which is what made it go viral—and that it was similar to the platform game Getting Over It with Bennett Foddy.
+Ayuo Kawase of Automaton Media praised the "high feeling of tension" players felt while in it.
 Writing for TechRadar, Elie Gould believed that Only Up! could give the player "a slight adrenaline boost" with the thought that they could lose their progress by making a simple mistake.
 Ben Lyons of Gamereactor noted the lack of checkpoints and wrote that players must figure out a way to navigate obstacles without falling.
 Dexertos Rishabh Sabarwal summarized the "captivating" gameplay, writing that the player, when close to winning, could fall at any moment, thus losing significant progress.

 Most critics felt that the graphics of Only Up! were poorly constructed.
 Christian Harrison of Try Hard Guides, Gould, and Lyons felt that the obstacles and overall design were not polished.
 Lyons and Sabarwal stated that the hidden Easter eggs in each section could surprise the player.
-Although Kawase wrote that Only Up! was "poorly optimized", Harrison noted that the game's graphics settings were set to their maximum.
+Although Kawase wrote that Only Up! was "poorly optimized", Harrison noted that the graphics settings were set to their maximum.
 Harrison considered it a "rushed cash grab".
 Gould, Lyons, and Sabarwal expressed similar sentiments and felt that Only Up! was not unique.